Step-by-Step Guide: How to Calculate Line Balance

 Line balance is about keeping everyone productive without tipping them into exhaustion.
 It’s about fairness.
 It’s about flow.

 If you want to see good line balance in action, walk into a Subway and watch them work.
-The way they carve up tasks, the rhythm between operators, the smooth transitions.
-That’s the blueprint for efficiency
+The way they carve up tasks, the rhythm between operators, and the smooth transitions.
+That’s the blueprint for efficiency.

 If your production feels chaotic, chances are, your line balance is off.
 Let’s fix that.